12 Correlation and linear regression

 One danger that you can run into with linear regression models is that your analysis might be disproportionately sensitive to a smallish number of “unusual” or “anomalous” observations.
 I discussed this idea previously in Section 5.2.3 in the context of discussing the outliers that get automatically identified by the boxplot option under ‘Exploration’ – ‘Descriptives’, but this time we need to be much more precise.
 In the context of linear regression, there are three conceptually distinct ways in which an observation might be called “anomalous”.
 All three are interesting, but they have rather different implications for your analysis.

-The first kind of unusual observation is an outlier.
-The definition of an outlier (in this context) is an observation that is very different from what the regression model predicts.
-An example is shown in Figure 12.24.
-In practice, we operationalise this concept by saying that an outlier is an observation that has a very large residual, \(\epsilon_i^*\).
 Outliers are interesting: a big outlier might correspond to junk data, e.g., the variables might have been recorded incorrectly in the data set, or some other defect may be detectable.
 Note that you shouldn’t throw an observation away just because it’s an outlier.
 But the fact that it’s an outlier is often a cue to look more closely at that case and try to find out why it’s so different.

-In general, if an observation lies far away from the other ones in terms of the predictor variables, it will have a large hat value (as a rough guide, high leverage is when the hat value is more than 2-3 times the average; and note that the sum of the hat values is constrained to be equal to \(K + 1\)).
-High leverage points are also worth looking at in more detail, but they’re much less likely to be a cause for concern unless they are also outliers.
+In general, if an observation lies far away from the other ones in terms of the predictor variables, it will have a large hat value (as a rough guide, high leverage is when the hat value is more than 2-3 times the average; and note that the sum of the hat values is constrained to be equal to

 This brings us to our third measure of unusualness, the influence of an observation.
 A high influence observation is an outlier that has high leverage.
 That is, it is an observation that is very different to all the other ones in some respect, and also lies a long way from the regression line.
 This is illustrated in Figure 12.26.
 Notice the contrast to the previous two figures.
 Outliers don’t move the regression line much and neither do high leverage points.
 But something that is both an outlier and has high leverage, well that has a big effect on the regression line.
 That’s why we call these points high influence, and it’s why they’re the biggest worry.
-We operationalise influence in terms of a measure known as Cook’s distance.
-23
+We operationalise influence in terms of a measure known as Cook’s distance.23

 In order to have a large Cook’s distance an observation must be a fairly substantial outlier and have high leverage.
 As a rough guide, Cook’s distance greater than 1 is often considered large (that’s what I typically use as a quick and dirty rule).